nfuzk/soulminter-public/public/privacy.md

 ### 3.1.
 Public Wallet Addresses

 When you connect your Solana-compatible wallet to the Platform, your public wallet address is transmitted.
-This is a public identifier on the blockchain, essential for enabling your interaction with the Solana network to create tokens and for the functionality of our affiliate program.
+This is a public identifier on the blockchain, essential for enabling your interaction with the Solana network to create or manage tokens and for the functionality of our affiliate program.
 We never collect, store, or have access to your private keys, seed phrases, or any other sensitive wallet information.
 Your wallet remains entirely under your control.

 ### 3.2.
-Token Creation Details
+Token Creation and Management Details

-Information you provide to create a token, such as the token name, symbol, number of decimals, initial supply, and any optional metadata (e.g., description, website URL, social media links), is used to generate the token on the blockchain.
+Information you provide to create a token (such as the token name, symbol, decimals, initial supply) or to manage an existing token (such as updating metadata or modifying authorities) is used to generate the respective transactions on the blockchain.
 This information is inherently public, as it forms part of the token's on-chain identity and metadata, and is generally not considered personal data.

 ### 3.3.
 Technical Connection Information